-1. Improve select intersections in the Study Area to address future growth and development.
-Traffic analysis evaluate the level of service (LOS) based on the amount of time motorists wait at intersections.
+Luture growth and development.
+Traffic analysis evaluate that level of service (LOS) based on the amount of time motorists wait at intersections.
 LOS is rated alphabetically between A and F, with A indicating a smooth, unimpeded journey through an intersection and F indicating that a motorist must sit through multiple light cycles or wait longer than 50 seconds at an intersection before passing through.
 The intersection of Route 423 and Route 9P and the intersection of Route 76 and Route 9P were evaluated as part of the town-wide traffic study (see the Comprehensive Plan for the full report).
 All turns in all directions at the intersection of Route 423 and Route 9P operate at LOS A with the exception of left turns onto Route 423 westbound, which operate at LOS B.